lnaidu14/foci-todo/README.md

 # Todo App

-Welcome to this basic todo application.
+Welcome to the Todo App.
 Some of the features it has are:

 - Filtering
 - Sorting